ije/mono-jsx-dom/README.md

 }
 ```

-You can also use the `$checked` prop to bind a signal to the checked state of a checkbox or radio input element.
+You can also use the `$checked` prop to bind a signal to the checked state of a checkbox or radio input.

 ```tsx
 function App(this: FC<{ checked: boolean }>) {